List of scams: Fortune-telling fraud

 One traditional swindle involves fortune-telling.
 In this scam, a fortune teller uses cold reading skills to detect that a client is genuinely troubled rather than merely seeking entertainment; or is a gambler complaining of bad luck.
 The fortune teller informs the mark that they are the victim of a curse, and that for a fee a spell can be cast to remove the curse.
 In Romany, this trick is called bujo ("bag") after one traditional format: the mark is told that the curse is in their money; they bring money in a bag to have the spell cast over it, and leaves with a bag of worthless paper.
 Fear of this scam has been one justification for legislation that makes fortune-telling a crime.
 See the "Blessing Scam" below.

 This scam got a new lease on life in the electronic age with the virus hoax.
 Fake anti-virus software falsely claims that a computer is infected with viruses, and renders the machine inoperable with bogus warnings unless blackmail is paid.
-In the Datalink Computer Services incident, a mark was fleeced of several millions of dollars by a firm that claimed that his computer was infected with viruses, and that the infection indicated an elaborate conspiracy against him on the Internet.
+In the Datalink Computer Services incident, a mark was fleeced of several million dollars by a firm that claimed that his computer was infected with viruses, and that the infection indicated an elaborate conspiracy against him on the Internet.
 The alleged scam lasted from August 2004 through October 2010 and is estimated to have cost the victim $6–20 million.